 Here we provide tasks of varying difficulty for people who want to work with us or do summer practice or other kinds of apprenticeship.
-To apply you must provide your solution to one of the challenges below.
+To apply you must provide your solution to one or more of the challenges below.
 Each challenge will specify a code word for a technique or tool to be used.
 For example, [Neuron, Python] means you should use Neuron simulator or Python language, or both, to address the problem.
 Every open position specifies who you should send the solutions to.
 If in doubt, send it to “d dot wojcik at nencki dot gov dot pl”.

 - [Python] Data In the images folder you can find jpg files which are photographs of a mouse in a three-chambered cage taken once per second.
 Write a program which automatically locates the mouse on each frame and returns the time spent in each of three compartments.
 Notes: